una/una.github.io/_posts/blog/2016-04-12-joining-do.md

 I really internalized this lesson while working on four different iterations of component libraries.
 After all of the efforts, the opinions and meetings and discussions, I can't express how much love and respect I have for the team.
 The Bluemix Design Guide in particular has been a long time coming, and I'm so proud of where it is now, and excited about where it is going!
 [Brian Han](https://twitter.com/_brianhan) had exemplary patience throughout this process that I always hope to emulate in any task I need to accomplish in the future.

+**<a class="twitter-share">The road to solving design problems is long and winding and worth it.</a>**

 ## 3. Ask for Forgiveness, Not Permission

 <br>

-<blockquote class="left">You can't wait for things to become good around you, you have to make things good around yourself.</blockquote>
+<blockquote class="left"><a class="twitter-share">You can't wait for things to become good around you &mdash; you have to make things good around yourself.</a></blockquote>

-It may surprise you that a company as structured as IBM advocates for some of its employees to forge ahead, do the thing, and if it didn't work out, to ask for forgiveness later.
-But that's exactly the mentality that sums up my experience working in the IBM Design Austin studio.
-I love the sentiment.
-It's one of the most important lessons I learned, along with the realization that "You can't wait for things to become good around you, you have to make things good around yourself."
-And both of those things go hand-in-hand.
+It may surprise you that a company as structured as IBM tells some of its employees to forge ahead, do the thing, and if it doesn't work out, to ask for forgiveness later.
+But that's exactly the mentality that defined my experience.

 ### FED Date

+When I started at IBM Design, the front-end development culture was in its infancy.
+A lot of us felt disconnected and weren't really learning.
+But I quickly learned that **your work culture and environment can be largely up to you**.
+We wanted to make it better.

-When I started at IBM, there was no front-end community yet.
-I was inspired by the above sentiment and by by a company I interned at a few summers ago called [Viget](http://Viget.com), to start an internal knowledge share to unite the developers in the studio and open their eyes to new skills/ideas.
-It was a place to practice giving talks, an excuse to play with a new technology, and a space to meet coworkers that you might not work with or see on a daily basis.
+Inspired by the above sentiment and by a company I interned at a few summers ago called [Viget](http://Viget.com), I started an internal knowledge share.
+This was for a few reasons &mdash; to unite the developers in the studio and open their eyes to new skills/ideas, to create a safe space for presentation practice, to give an excuse for experimenting with new technology, and to provide a place to meet and see coworkers that you might not work nearby on a daily basis.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">^ what used to be 6 ppl has now quadrupled and we&#39;ve had &gt; 35 unique dev presentations among peers.
 Highly recommend! <a href="http://t.co/qjf9m1VIER">pic.twitter.com/qjf9m1VIER</a></p>&mdash; Una Kravets (@Una) <a href="https://twitter.com/Una/status/628319979725824001">August 3, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>